dib-lab/khmer/sandbox/README.rst

 * assembly-diff-2.py - find subsequences that differ between two assemblies
 * bloom_count.py - count # of unique k-mers; should be reimplemented with HyperLogLog
 * bloom_count_intersection.py - look at unique and disjoint #s of k-mers
+* split-sequences-by-length.py - break up short reads by length

 To examine:

-* build-sparse-graph.py - code for building a sparse graph
+* build-sparse-graph.py - code for building a sparse graph (by Camille Scott)
-* count-within-radius.py
+* count-within-radius.py - calculating graph density by position with seq
-* degree-by-position.py
+* degree-by-position.py - calculating graph degree by position in seq
-* do-subset-merge.py
-* ec.py
+* ec.py - new error correction foo
-* error-correct-pass2.py
+* error-correct-pass2.py - new error correction foo
-* normalize-by-align.py
+* normalize-by-align.py  - new error correction foo
-* normalize-by-min.py
+* read_aligner.py - new error correction foo
+* write-interleave.py - is this used by any protocol etc?

 Of unknown utility: